 Like traditional fixed braces, they are largely dependent on a patient's habits and their co-operation.
 The success of the aligners is based on a patient's commitment to wear the aligners for a minimum of 20–22 hours per day, only removing them when they are eating, drinking, or brushing their teeth.

-Unlike traditional braces, if a patient grinds or clenches her or his teeth during the day or while sleeping, the aligners can become damaged, however this protects the teeth from damage which would otherwise occur.
-In practice, however, this problem is very rare and a new aligner can be ordered.
 Also, similar to traditional metal braces, aligners may cause a slight lisp at the beginning of treatment.
 This usually disappears as the patient becomes used to the treatment.

 Once the aligners are ready, the Orthodontist delivers it to you with instructions on wear and care.